 This Teachers' Day, we asked some GlobalLinker members about the importance of mentors and the impact they have had on their work and life.

 There is an interesting story about how I met my mentor, Abhinav Tandon.
 I was invited to an event to share my entrepreneurial journey.
 I was the last person to share my experience and I was given only 2 minutes to speak.
 I thought that nobody paid attention to what I spoke, but turns out Abhinav did listen.
 He supported my social startup beyond my imagination and it got recognition around the globe.
 I owe a lot to him.

-I strongly believe that a good mentor can help you in making your entrepreneurial journey memorable and meaningful.
+I strongly believe that a good mentor can help in making your entrepreneurial journey memorable and meaningful.
 An experienced mentor is a great asset for every entrepreneur in the startup phase.
 With a mentor, you get a wealth of knowledge that can help your venture grow faster.
 Under the right mentorship, you get access to so many opportunities.
 Simple words of encouragement from your mentor can help in building your confidence.
 And the most important, you get a resource for life.
 Whether your startup succeeds or not, this connection will still always be there.
 I have experienced all these things very closely.
 Truly, I have been blessed.
 I shall always be grateful to my mentor.

 Catherine Nieddu, CEO & Director, CRN Estates & Designs Pvt.
 Ltd.